 Contactless service is a creative solution to maintaining regulations while running services as usual.
-Tasker clients had the same problem, and at the beginning of the pandemic, we introduced QR code reader and smart signature tools to help them.
+Tasker clients had the same problem, so, we introduced QR code reader and smart signature tools to help them.
 QR code can be used to initiate a task, search for information about a task and equipment, and complete a task without a customer’s signature, ensuring compliance with social distancing.

 The smart signature feature enables you to complete and sign finished work.
 Similar solutions should emerge around the facility and building management companies as it’s a way to tackle the current health care situation.

-Tasker noticed the need for more autonomous and independent technicians, and now we are working on introducing functionality that could help technicians understand customer requests better and limit the time spent going between the client and back office.
-It’s very likely that the facility management sector will seek similar results, as it would help to avoid unexpected emergencies such as the current situation.
+Tasker noticed the need for more autonomous and independent technicians.
+Now, we are working on introducing functionality that could help technicians understand customer requests better and limit the time spent going between the client and back office.
+It’s very likely that the facility management sector will seek similar results, as that would help to avoid unexpected emergencies such as the current situation.

 IoT and predictive maintenance

 Predictive maintenance operates based on IoT devices.
-Machines observe equipment and installations, and based on algorithms can predict when parts need to be changed, cleaned, repaired, or maintained in any other way.
+Machines observe equipment and installations, and based on algorithms can predict when parts need to be changed, cleaned, or repaired.
 While most facility and building management businesses focus on reactive maintenance (fixing equipment only when an issue occurs), predictive maintenance will likely take over as it’s safer and less time-consuming.

 Although predictive maintenance requires advanced equipment, it can save time and money for a company by helping to prevent unexpected issues and accidents.